 He never really cares what kind of duvet cover he has, but this one he just loves so much!
 I think he likes it so much because when he’s in bed he can pretend to be Clay (one of the characters) and have super powers!
 That’s why I also ended up having to buy two sets because now its the only cover he really wants…

-For extra storage, we use a small storage unit from Ikea (KALLAX).
+For extra storage, we use this small white storage unit .
 I like this storage solution because you can choose to use only bins or containers, or like we did ad extra drawers.
 It also works great for showing off some Lego masterpieces!

 Pictures perfect for a Lego Bedroom

 He just started school last year, so he really wanted to have a desk for doing homework in his room.
 The desk is also a perfect place to add some extra Lego decor!